KarthikGangadhar/PongGame/README.md

 # PongGame
-This is a 2D game developed using monogame framework for windows.
+This is a 2D game developed using monogame framework for windows using C#.

 The required softwares for the development are as follows.
 1. visual studio 2013 express or ultimate